Andhra Bank: International expansion

 Andhra Bank opened a representative office in Dubai in May 2006 and another in Jersey City, New Jersey, in June 2009.

 In 2010 Malaysia awarded a commercial banking license to a locally incorporated bank to be jointly owned by Bank of Baroda, Indian Overseas Bank and Andhra Bank.
 The new bank, India International Bank (Malaysia), is based in Kuala Lumpur.
 Andhra Bank will hold a 25% stake in the joint venture.
 Bank of Baroda will own 40% and IOB the remaining 35%.

 Andhra Bank entered an MoU with the Bank of Baroda and Legal & General Group of the UK to form a joint venture life insurance company IndiaFirst Life Insurance Company.
 The shareholders' agreement has already been signed and necessary formalities are being completed for setting up of the company.
 The JV Company was already incorporated in June'08 and is in the process of filing for approvals from IRDA etc. IndiaFirst has commenced operations.

 Community involvement

 Andhra Bank, along with A P State Government, NABARD, Canara Bank, Indian Bank, IOB and SBH sponsored the Andhra Pradesh Banker's Institute of Entrepreneurship Development, which will offer training to unemployed youth to improve their skills in Andhra Pradesh.

 Andhra Bank adopted Gundugolanu village, West Godavari District, Andhra Pradesh – the birthplace of its founder, Dr. Bhogaraju Pattabhi Sitaramayya.
-A comprehensive budget with an outlay of ₹55.5 million was finalised for improving health, sanitation, education and social service facilities in the village.
+A comprehensive budget with an outlay of ₹55.5 million was finalized for improving health, sanitation, education and social service facilities in the village.

+Merger with Union Bank of India

+On August 30, 2019, the Government of India announced the amalgamation of Andhra Bank and Corporation Bank into Union Bank of India, as part of a large-scale consolidation of public sector banks.
+The merger, which aimed to create the fifth largest public sector lender in the country with assets of approximately ₹14.59 lakh crore, received formal approval from the Union Cabinet on March 4, 2020.
+The transition became effective on April 1, 2020, with Andhra Bank's shareholders receiving a share swap ratio of 325 equity shares of Union Bank of India for every 1,000 shares held in Andhra Bank.
+By early 2021, the Union Bank of India had successfully completed the full IT integration and data migration of all former Andhra Bank branches into its core banking systems.